 Read to a Child is seeking volunteer readers for its Lunchtime Reading Program at Bow Elementary School.

-In 2015, the National Assessment of Educational Progress revealed that 27% of fourth grade students in the Detroit Public School District tested at or above basic levels in reading.
+In 2017, the Michigan Student Test of Educational Progress (MSTEP) revealed that less than 20% of third grade students in the Detroit Public Schools tested at or above grade level in reading.
 And despite the hard work of teachers in schools across Metro Detroit, students are still struggling with literacy and are demanding support...
 That's where you come in.
 Research shows that reading aloud to children is the single most important activity for eventual success in reading, a key factor for success in school, work, and life.
 When an adult reads aloud to a child, both parties have a joyful, rewarding experience that instills a love of reading, improves literacy skills, and enhances a child’s self-confidence.

 BECOME A READING MENTOR TODAY!WHAT IS READ TO A CHILD?